Wolverine971/9takes/src/blog/community/inspiration-for-9takes.md

 So the next step was finding the place where people's similarities and differences could be explored.
 There were a few places I explored but none of them facilitated exploratory conversation.
 So I decided I would build the platform to explore people's similarities and differences.
 And I decided I would call it 9takes.
 "9" because there are 9 types of archetypes from the enneagram.
 And "Takes" because there are different takes on life.

-Additionally I found some [similarities between the philosophy and psychology that pointed towards the enneagram.](/blog/community/consensus-on-human-nature)
+Additionally I found some <a href="/blog/community/consensus-on-human-nature" >similarities between the philosophy and psychology that pointed towards the enneagram</a>.

 So that was the inspiration for 9takes.
 If you want to see what I am building sign up and join 9takes below ⬇️.
 Of course you are free to decline but we are there is so much more to explore. 🚀